People like to feel superior. As a marketer, understanding this universal desire can help you do an awful lot of selling.

 If You Understand This, You Can Outsell Your Competition

-In Boca Raton, Florida, almost 30 years ago, a very smart entrepreneur bought a large parcel of land west of the Interstate in what was considered to be a very undesirable location.
+In Boca Raton, Florida, almost 30 years ago, a brilliant entrepreneur bought a large parcel of land west of the Interstate in what was considered to be a very undesirable location.
 It was unpopulated and miles from the beach.
 There wasn’t a store or supermarket in sight.

 This was Boca Raton’s first “gated community” — and the first development to purposefully sell the promise of exclusivity.
 While other developers were emphasizing quality and value, our friend was selling prestige. (”Wait until your friends and relatives see this entrance and have to get permission from the guard to get in!”)